 Ford International Market Share: Europe has been going through the toughest time since the adoption of a single currency in 1999, and the economic crisis that started in Greece has spread through other peripheral countries as well.
 The economy is still in distress and the governments across Europe are adopting austerity measures to ride through the situation, which is not going to help the industry either.
-Although, the severity of the economic distress will be different for different countries, the overall trend in sales as well as production, is expected to be a declining one.
-Vehicle sales were down 9% in 2012 and the trend is expected to continue.
+Vehicle sales are still below their pre-recession levels.
+However, in 2014 the European car market posted its first increase in year-on-year sales since 2009, selling 13 million units.

 If Ford is able to increase its international market share to 6% by 2020 from the 5.5% that we currently forecast, there could an upside of about 5% to Ford's stock.

 Going forward, a worsening situation in Europe could prove to be a major dampener for the company.

 Ford's vehicle financing business, consisting of leased vehicles and vehicle loans has become the most valuable business segment, surpassing the international cars and trucks business of Ford.
 It has taken a big leap towards becoming the great cash cow for the company.
 The international cars and trucks business still holds an edge over the North American business segment for Ford.
 It's slightly more valuable than the combination of Ford's North America trucks and North America cars businesses.

 International vehicle market 3.5x larger than the North America vehicle market: